Here are the rest of the films I watched in January/February, in alphabetical order.

 Pacific Rim, co-writer/director Guillermo del Toro’s action-packed homage to the mecha and kaiju genres, is probably his best English-language movie to date.
 As giant man-controlled robots called Jaegers fight mammoth monsters over land and sea, you can feel del Toro’s sheer joy in every frame.
 And even though I usually don’t enjoy CG-heavy spectacles, the effects here are top-notch, with battle sequences that allow audiences to follow the action without getting lost in the cacophony.
 This is popcorn filmmaking at its best.

 written by Lawrence Kasdan and Mark Kasdan

 directed by Lawrence Kasdan

-I watched Silverado for the first time in Tere Haute, Indiana, when I was about 14 years old.
-At the time, I’d already seen The Magnificent Seven (1960), a couple of Sergio Leone’s Spaguetti Westerns, and some other flicks such as High Plains Drifter (1973).
-But this was probably the first time that I felt a cowboy movie could be both exciting and playful.
-Co-writer/director Lawrence Kasdan wanted to bring back the sweeping feel of classic shoot-’em-ups, and this he did with the help of a killer cast (Scott Glenn, Kevin Kline, Danny Glover, and Kevin Costner, plus many others), widescreen cinematography by John Bailey, and an exuberant score by Bruce Broughton.
-Silverado is one high-spirited ride.
+I watched Silverado for the first time in Tere Haute, Indiana, when I was around fourteen (I was visiting family there, and in the evenings there was literally nothing to do but go to the movies).
+At the time I’d already seen a couple of Westerns, among them The Magnificent Seven (1960) and some of the Sergio Leone/Clint Eastwood collabs such as A Fistful of Dollars (1964).
+But this was the first time that I actually experienced the genre on the big screen.
+It definitely made an impression.
+Co-writer/director Lawrence Kasdan wanted to bring back the exhilarating feel of classic shoot-’em-ups, and this he did with the help of a killer cast (Scott Glenn, Kevin Kline, Danny Glover, and Kevin Costner, among others), widescreen photography by John Bailey, and an exuberant score by Bruce Broughton.
 Get on the saddle.

 written by Pete Docter, Mike Jones, and Kemp Powers